Patient Safety Project

-What is the Clinical Benchmarking Project?
+What is the Patient Safety Project?

-‘Benchmarking is the use of structured comparisons to help define and implement best practice' (NHS Benchmarking Network 2017)
+Often referred to as 'benchmarking': ‘Benchmarking is the use of structured comparisons to help define and implement best practice' (NHS Benchmarking Network 2017)

 Benchmarking, as a component of quality management, offers a continuous process by which an organisation can measure and compare its outcomes over time with peer organisations and use the findings to inform management decision making.

-The hospice inpatient patient safety measures project collects three core patient safety metrics and two patient activity metrics::
+The hospice inpatient patient safety measures project collects three core patient safety metrics and two patient activity metrics:

 - Pressure ulcers